hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 - if you are a [tool vendor designing or building a test tool](#Tool-vendor-designing-or-building-a-test-tool);
 - if you are designing or building an [open-source test tool](#Open-source-test-tool-design-and-build);
 - if you are designing or building a test tool to be used by you or your team [in-house](#In-house-test-tools);
-- if you are using the heuristics to help you [choose or evaluate a test tool](#Evaluating-or-choosing-a-test-tool)
+- if you are using the heuristics to help you [choose or evaluate a test tool](#Evaluating-or-choosing-a-test-tool).

 ## Generic use

 ### Flowchart through the Heuristics
 The heuristics group into three themes: Why?
-Why? and Context?
+Who? and Context?

 NB: you might want to time box how long you spend on each theme, explore them, and then decide whether to allow more time to work more deeply on discovery activities.
 One person who [used a cut-down version of the heuristics as a simple checklist for part of a workshop](https://huddle.eurostarsoftwaretesting.com/ladybug-open-source-project-kick-off/) said *"They just help you talk about things."* You can keep it as simple as that!